puppetlabs/puppet/acceptance/README.md

 server.
 This is how we access the code to be tested.

 #### From a local repo
-If yor are testing with git and using the docker hypervisor, you can run tests against the puppet checkout on your local system.
+If you are testing with git and using the docker hypervisor, you can run tests against the puppet checkout on your local system.
 You need to update your hosts file to add `mount_folders` to the docker host where you want the checkout of puppet to be available.
 Here, `host_path` is the path to puppet on your local machine.
-You must make sure this matches where puppet is on your machine.
 The `container_path` is where puppet will end up on the docker image, so you can leave it as `/build/puppet`.
 Note that although `SHA` is required, it is never used in this workflow.
 For consistency, I would recommend setting `SHA` to your working branch name.

 We still need access to our runtime dependencies when testing against a local git checkout.
 When we are testing with the docker hypervisor, we assume that the